s23578-pj/NAI/ZJAZD_6_Computer_Vision/README.md

 If you are working on MAC just use pip3 command.

 ### How to run the program
-Run just every .py file with script per project and used method or press the run button.
+Run just handDetection.py file with script per project and used method or press the run button.

 ### Gestures manual
 "call me" -> music: on